 Beyond considering the production, circulation and reception of films and television series, the network also aims to reflect critically on practices for studying these in different national contexts.
 For instance, the late and still incomplete appropriation of ‘anglophone’ Cultural Studies methodologies in France can be seen to have contributed to the neglect of mainstream texts there.
 Outside France, meanwhile, practical difficulties sourcing critical materials such as reviews and the absence of linguistic competence are obvious factors in their under-privileging.
 This network seeks to unearth what other contingent factors may be limiting research into an area demanding scholarly attention, with a view to moving beyond these.

 The project will combine cultural criticism, attendant to narratives’ status as mediators of the social (for instance, national and transnational identities and attitudes towards these, including as they intersect with other identity categories), with aesthetic analysis, paying particular attention to how issues of ideology are linked to the forms adopted by cultural narratives.
 This requires drawing on varied specialist expertise, from visual and discourse analysis - including of contextual material - to quantitative analysis of market trends, alongside specific linguistic competencies and familiarity with socio-linguistic paradigms.
 One of the project's principal goals is to promote dialogue across these various disciplines and/or areas of knowledge.
-This and other aims will be achieved principally by a series of events for schools and expert introductions at Stoke Screen in Coventry (2019-20), Study Days online (23 April 2021) and at Sorbonne Nouvelle-Paris 3 (September 2021) and an international conference at Warwick in Venice (Spring 2022), on which more information will follow, as well as various conference panels.
+This and other aims will be achieved principally by a series of events for schools and expert introductions at Stoke Screen in Coventry (2019-20), Study Days online April 2021 and September 2021 and an international conference at Warwick in Venice (Spring 2022), as well as various conference panels.